ktoso/rx-wiki/Getting-Started.md

 ```
 You can find more examples and information in the [[How To Use]] section.

-You can find example source code in the [rxjava-examples](../tree/master/rxjava-examples/src/main/) module.

 ## Building

 To check out and build the RxJava source, issue the following commands: